wix/Detox/detox/README.md

 ### Basic

-This reloads your react native app, makes sure your first screen has an element with a `'Welcome'` text and that after tapping on it an element with an `Hello_123` id is visible:
 ```JS
 describe('Example', () => {
   beforeEach(async () => {
     await device.reloadReactNative();
   });

   it('should have welcome screen', async () => {
     await expect(element(by.label('Welcome'))).toBeVisible();
   });

   it('should show hello screen after tap', async () => {
     await element(by.label('Welcome')).tap();
     await expect(element(by.id('Hello_123'))).toBeVisible();
   });
 });
 ```

 detox uses **matchers** to find elements in your app, **Actions** to emulate user interaction with those elements and **Assertions** to test how your app reacts.
 ### Matchers
 Matchers find elements that match some property.